TempestAethel/Tempestaethel.github.io/README.md

 Welcome to my GitHub profile!
 I'm a coder based in Bengaluru, Karnataka, India, with a passion for manga, anime, music, and movies.
 Here, you'll find a collection of my projects, including games and various web experiments.

 ## About Me
 I enjoy coding and have experience in languages such as C, C++, and Python.
 Currently, I primarily work with HTML, CSS, and Java.
+Most of my projects are built with basic HTML coding that I've learned along the way, often utilizing online resources and tools like ChatGPT.
+I want to be clear: I don’t intend to present myself as a great coder; my work is mainly basic, and anyone interested is welcome to use and improve upon it.
+Coding has been a passion of mine, and I've invested a lot of time into these projects.

 ### Anime Interests
 You can check out my anime interests on my [Anime-Planet](https://www.anime-planet.com/users/TempestAethel) account.
 My manga section is not updated, but I read them too.

 ### Meaning Behind My Name
 - **Tempest**: Refers to a violent storm, symbolizing chaos or upheaval.